Subscription includes

 Support

-Unlike traffic analytics tools, Customer Analytics for WooCommerce reveals customer behavior patterns through advanced metrics designed for retention analysis and WooCommerce customer analytics.
+Unlike traffic analytics tools, Customer Analytics for WooCommerce reveals customer behavior patterns through metrics built for retention analysis.
 It extends your existing WooCommerce Analytics dashboard without requiring external services or third-party data sharing.

 Track average revenue per customer across your entire store, segmented by time periods and customer behavior patterns.
 The customer lifetime value WooCommerce report helps you understand the long-term profitability of different customer segments.